jparrado23/vqe_qaoa_quantum/README.md

 ### IBM Quantum Setup

 1. Create an IBM Quantum account at https://quantum.ibm.com/
-2. Get your API token from the account page
+2. Obtain the API token from the account page
 3. Configure the token:

 ```python